requiremind/requiremind.github.io/source/_posts/2013-05-19-linux-command-line-tips-become-a-master.md

 ### The end

 Ok, now you've seen a lot of useful command line tips.
 Learn them, use them and enjoy them.
-Take your time and once you're done, use `exit` to close the console and enjoy real life !
+Take your time and once you're done, use `exit` or `Ctrl + D` to close the console and enjoy real life !

     exit

 Later on this blog will come another article based on `zsh` and `oh-my-zsh` to go even further and be more effective.

+For informations, this article is based on a bash shell running on Ubuntu.
+It may be possible that some commands used here doesn't work on your own shell/OS.

 If you're on Twitter and you want to follow funny accounts about Linux commands I recommend :